polakowo/vectorbt/README.md

 12642.617149066731
 ```

-Quickly assessing the performance of 1000 random strategies on BTC and ETH:
+Quickly assessing the performance of 1000 random signal strategies on BTC and ETH:

 ```python
 import numpy as np